pulpcovers/pulpcovers-modified-posts-feed/readme.txt

 == Description ==

-**Modified Posts Feed** adds a new RSS feed to your WordPress site that lists posts ordered by their *last modified* date instead of their publish date.
+**Pulpcovers Modified Posts Feed** adds a new RSS feed to your WordPress site that lists posts ordered by their *last modified* date instead of their publish date.

 This is useful for: